elsonel/Punk-Shop/README.md

 # Punk Shop

-A web based shop application for the browsing and purchasing of digital avatars.
+Web based shop application mockup for the browsing and purchasing of digital avatars.

 A demo is deployed here: https://a1-frontend.vercel.app